 Partnership

-The MSEEC is a collaboration between the City of Bellevue and the Pacific Science Center.
-This partnership brings year-round education and interpretation of freshwater ecosystems, wetland ecology, environmental stewardship and the effect of urban development to adults, youth and families.
-MSEEC is the keystone of interpretive facilities and programs for the City of Bellevue and serves as the Eastside focal point for the Pacific Science Center.
-The MSEEC provides classrooms for environmental education, a visitor center for interpretation and a community building for rentals, community gatherings and environmental programs.
+The city's collaboration with the Pacific Science Center brings year-round education and interpretation of freshwater ecosystems, wetland ecology, environmental stewardship and the effect of urban development to adults, youth and families.
+MSEEC is the keystone of interpretive facilities and programs for Bellevue and serves as the Eastside focal point for the Pacific Science Center.

 Green Building Features